EggPool/BismuthAPI/PHP/README.md

-# PHP Bismuth Native API
+# PHP code for Bismuth Native API Access

 Module, sample code and Demo Client for PHP